MultiSafepay/docs/content/faq/testing/test-payment-details.md

 ### Request to Pay

-MultiSafepay provides a test platform for Request to Pay transactions though Deutsche Bank.
+MultiSafepay provides a test platform for Request to Pay transactions through Deutsche Bank.

 You can simulate the following scenarios:

 | Status    | Description              |